-As converting an UFA into Chrobak Normal Form goes in polynomial time without increasing the size and as logarithmic space computations are in polynomial time, one directly gets the following corollary.
+As converting a UFA into the Chrobak Normal Form can be done in polynomial time without increasing the size and as logarithmic space computations are in polynomial time, one directly gets the following corollary.

-\begin{corollary}[Stearns and Hunt \cite{SH85}] One can decide the universality problem and the inclusion problem for two $n$-state UFAs in polynomial time. \end{corollary}
+\begin{corollary}[Stearns and Hunt \cite{SH85}] The universality problem and the inclusion problem for two $n$-state UFAs can be decided in polynomial time. \end{corollary}